Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `gcp_use_service_account` (Boolean) Use service account auth for GCP-based providers and models.
 Default: false
 - `header_name` (String) If AI model requires authentication via Authorization or API key header, specify its name here.
 - `header_value` (String) Specify the full auth header value for 'header_name', for example 'Bearer key' or just 'key'.
-- `param_location` (String) Specify whether the 'param_name' and 'param_value' options go in a query string, or the POST form/JSON body. must be one of ["body", "query"]
+- `param_location` (String) Specify whether the 'param_name' and 'param_value' options go in a query string, or the POST form/JSON body. possible known values include one of ["body", "query"]
 - `param_name` (String) If AI model requires authentication via query parameter, specify its name here.
 - `param_value` (String) Specify the full parameter value for 'param_name'.